StephenFeddes/nbaPlayerStatisticsForecaster/README.md

 - Data Preproccessing with the Pandas and NumPy libraries
 - Data collection from the NBA and Sleeper APIs
 - Data visualization with the Matplotlib and Seaborn libraries
-- The model is used in a RESTful Python API built with the FastAPI framework and cloud-hosted in Azure.
-It is fed new data daily through Azure Webjobs.
-Its data is stored in MongoDB.

 ## Usage